| |

 his Disciples on the shores of Galilee of

-a couple of decades later must have been
+a couple of decades later must have

-in this coastal parish, and remains one
+coastal parish, and remains a good

-and chapel, but unfortunately this is now
+transept and chapel, but unfortunately

-partition, but I found it impossible to
+the glass partition, but it is impossible

-photograph.
+to photograph.
 Otherwise, this is a

 interesting and welcoming church, with a